Spain announces package to tackle 'tsunami' coronavirus impact

 Madrid health authorities asked people to donate blood, after a drop in donations in recent days.
 Doctors in the capital say they could run out of beds in intensive care units.

-China has offered help, including medical equipment, to tackle the outbreak, a Spanish government source told Reuters.
+China sent a shipment of masks and other medical supplies to help Spain and Italy contain the outbreak.

-Reporting by Inti Landauro, Emma Pinedo, Clara-Laeila Laudette, Joan Faus, Jesus Aguado, Richard Martin; Writing by Ingrid Melander and Belen Carreno; Editing by Giles Elgood
+Reporting by Inti Landauro, Emma Pinedo, Clara-Laeila Laudette, Joan Faus, Jesus Aguado, Richard Martin; Writing by Ingrid Melander, Belen Carreno and Nathan Allen; Editing by Giles Elgood and Alex Richardson